iterati/iterati.github.io/_posts/2015-11-11-bon-voyage.md

 categories: osm
 published: true
 ---
-I'm headed on vacation for the holiday and won't be back until the end of December.
+I'm headed on vacation for the holiday and won't be back until the end of November.
 Since I have no Black Friday deal to offer, I'm offering an 11-11 special as a going away present.

 ### Special A: Primer Final (well, for a month or so)